Barbara Gilders

 Barbara Sue Gilders (later Dudeck, born July 23, 1937) is a retired American diver.
 She competed in the 3 m springboard at the 1956 Summer Olympics and 1959 Pan American Games and finished fourth and third, respectively.
 Coached by four-time Olympic medalist, Clarence Pinkston, Gilders entered the Olympics as the 1956 AAU champion, and Olympic Trials silver medalist.
 Later she won the AAU indoor titles in the one-meter (1958) and three-meter springboard (1959).
 In June 1959, she won the Pan American Games trials; later that summer, in what would be her final international competition, Gilders won a bronze medal at the Pan American Games.

 Personal life

+Gilders is a native of Detroit, MI, and attended Mackenzie High School.

 Gilders is the younger sister of Fletcher Gilders, a two-time NCAA diving champion at Ohio State.
 Fletcher was also a Hall of Fame Diving Coach for Ohio University and three-time NCAA Division III Coach of the Year at Kenyon College.
 Gilders married John Dudeck, a former swimmer for Michigan State University.
 A Big Ten Conference record holder and two-time Big Ten titlist in the 100-yard breaststroke (1953 and 54), he was a nine-time All-American for the Spartans (1953–55).
 Their daughter Diane Dudeck won the national indoor title in the one-meter springboard in 1981; she was also a 1984 NCAA All-American.